 - No Intrusive Interstitials.

-In its update, Google stated that all three aspects of a website listed above are vital to a user’s page experience.
+In its update on core web vitals, Google stated that all three aspects of a website listed above are vital to a user’s page experience.
 The remaining part of this blog post will discuss how you can confirm compliance with the best practices across these three aspects and how to track your website’s performance for each of the aspects.

 HTTPS is the first hurdle you need to clear.
 HTTP and HTTPS are different as the ‘S’ in the latter stands for “Secure”.
 All websites are expected to offer a secure browsing experience to their users, even if there isn’t any private user data like banking information or health records on it or collected via it.
 Google deems the security of internet users important and as such favors HTTPS websites over HTTP websites.
 To make your website secure and improve the user’s page experience, you need to have an SSL certificate.